The resource loading... loading...

 The regular expression: ca+t I'm waiting for the matching text:ct cat caat caaat Matched results: ctcat caat caaatWhen using + in a character set, the + symbol needs to be placed outside the set:

-The regular expression is: c[0-9]+t Text to match: ct c0t cat c123t Matched results: ctc0t cat c123tAnalysis: c[0-9]+t denotes a string with one or more digits in the middle, beginning with "c" and ending with "t".
+The regular expression is: c[0-9]+t Text to match: ct c0t cat c123t Matched results: ctc0t cat c123tAnalysis: c[0-9]+t denotes a string that begins with the letter c and ends with the letter t, with one or more digits in the middle.

-Of course, [0-9+] is also a valid regular expression, but it represents a set of characters that contains the symbols "0" - "9" and "+".
+Of course, [0-9+] is also a valid regular expression, but it represents a character set containing the symbols 0 - 9 and + .

 Generally, meta-characters such as. and + are used as literal meanings when used in a character set, so there is no need to translate them.
 However, it is okay to translate them, so the functions of [0-9+] and [0-9+] are the same.